 Pin Name I/O Type Description SCK Input Serial Clock .
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
-Because the device is synchronous, the clock frequency may be any value between 0 and 40 MHz and may be interrupted at any time.
+Because the device is synchronous, the clock frequency may be any value between 0 and 25 MHz and may be interrupted at any time.
 CS Input Chip Select .
 This active LOW input activates the device.
-When HIGH, the device enters low-power standby mode, ignores other inputs, and the output is tristated.
+When HIGH, the device enters the low-power standby mode, ignores other inputs, and the output is tristated.
 When LOW, the device internally activates the SCK signal.
 A falling edge on \overline{CS} must occur before every opcode.
 SI ^[1] Input Serial Input .
 All data is input to the device on this pin.
-The pin is sampled on the rising edge of S0 and is ignored at other times.
-It should always be driven to a valid logic level to meet I {DD} specific tions.
+The pin is sampled on the rising edge of SCK and is ignored at other times.
+It should always be driven to a valid logic level to meet IDD specifications.
 SO ^[1] Output Serial Output.
 This is the data output pin.
 It is driven during a read and remains tristated at all other times including when HOLD is LOW.
 Data transitions are driven on the falling edge of the serial clock.
 WP Input Write Protect .
 This active LOW pin prevents write operation to the Status Register when WPEN is set to '1'.
 This is critical because other write protection features are controlled through the Status Register.
 A complete explanation of write protection is provided on Status Register and Write Protection on page 7.
-This pin must be tied to V{DD} if not used.
-HOLD Input HOLD Pin .
-The HOLD pin is used when the host CPU must interrupt a memory operation for and task.
+This pin must be tied to V {DD} if not used.
+HOLD Input HOLD Pin.
+The HOLD pin is used when the host CPU must interrupt a memory operation for another task.
 When HOLD is LOW, the current operation is suspended.
-The device ignores any trans on SCK or CS.
+The device ignores any transition on SCK or \overline{CS} .
 All transitions on HOLD must occur while SCK is LOW.
-This pin has a weak into pull-up (refer to the R {IN} spec in DC Electrical Characteristics).
+This pin must be tied to V{DD} if not used.
 V {SS} Power supply Ground for the device.
 Must be connected to the ground of the system.
 V {DD} Power supply Power supply input to the device.

+Note

-Note 1.
-SI may be connected to SO for a single pin data interface.
+1. SI may be connected to SO for a single-pin data interface.

-Functional Overview
+Overview

-The CY15B128Q is a serial F-RAM memory.
-The memory array is logically organized as 16,384 × 8 bits and is accessed using an industry-standard serial peripheral interface (SPI) bus.
+The CY15B102Q is a serial F-RAM memory.
+The memory array is logically organized as 262,144 × 8 bits and is accessed using an industry-standard serial peripheral interface (SPI) bus.
 The functional operation of the F-RAM is similar to serial flash and serial EEPROMs.
-The major difference between the CY15B128Q and a serial flash or EEPROM with the same pinout is the F-RAM's superior write performance, high endurance, and low power consumption.
+The major difference between the CY15B102Q and a serial flash or EEPROM with the same pinout is the F-RAM's superior write performance, high endurance, and low power consumption.